ArchipelagoMW/Archipelago/docs/world api.md

     return change
 ```

-Using LogicMixin can slow down your code by a lot if you don't use it intelligently.
+Using LogicMixin can greatly slow down your code if you don't use it intelligently.
 This is because `collect`
 and `remove` are called very frequently during fill.
 If your `collect` & `remove` cause a heavy calculation
 every time, your code might end up being *slower* than just doing calculations in your access rules.